Gifted Testing Sarasota therapist

 Tara Spurr (Motzenbecker)

-Tara Spurr (Motzenbecker), is a Licensed Mental Health Counselor and Licensed School Psychologist.
+Tara Spurr, is a Licensed Mental Health Counselor and Licensed School Psychologist.
 After earning a Master’s degree in School Psychology from the University of Rhode Island, Tara began her career in the Pinellas County Schools as a School Psychologist.
 In the schools, she focused on gifted testing, academic evaluations, 504 evaluations and assisting in interventions for students.
 Tara began offering private gifted evaluations in 2008.
 She has developed a passion for ensuring that each child is seen and heard during the testing and their individual needs are met to optimize results.

 In 2017, Tara decided she wanted to offer more and began her entry into therapy for children, teens and adults after earning a Master’s Degree in Clinical Mental Health Counseling from National Louis University.
 She attended advanced trainings in EMDR, treating OCD, trauma, behavior and anxiety.